Skip to main content

 "...
 Now, at the present released from the Law, having died in that which held us captive, so that we serve in newness of Spirit and not the old written code" -- Romans 7:16

 Paul states that we are now united to Christ in his death and also raised with him into newness of life.
-What held them captive was sin but also the Law, it was a guardian until the appointed time God would send a Messiah.
+What held them captive was sin but also the Law, it was a guardian until the appointed time God would send a Messiah (see School Master).
 Paul uses the metaphor of marriage to describe how we are released from the Law; like a wife whose husband dies, now she is released from the Law and can marry another, so also have we died with Christ and are released from the Law and bound to Christ in a new covenant.
 The purpose of this is that we live in a new living way of the Spirit and not fleshly through the old written code or Mosaic Law.

 "So then brothers, you also have died to the Law through the body of Christ to the extent you exist by creation of another, the one raising you from the dead, so that you bear fruit of God" -- Romans 7:4

-We were dead in our trespasses and sin, living in the flesh, the sinful passions that were aroused by the Law in our bodies to bear fruit unto death but God raised us and made us alive in Christ (Romans 7:5; Ephesians 2:1-7).
+We were dead in our trespasses and sin, living in the flesh, the sinful passions, that were aroused by the Law in our bodies, bearing fruit unto death but God raised us and made us alive in Christ (Romans 7:5; Ephesians 2:1-7).
 Being made alive is to be born a new into the kingdom of God by the Spirit, this is the way Jesus said we must now enter, as He is the Way to the Father.
 We are born a new and given the gift of righteousness and grace.
 The incorruptible living word and the eternal living water of the Spirit is nourishment and transforms our souls, like as a tree planted by a river, the imperishable implanted seed grows up to bear fruit unto righteousness, fruit of God's divine nature.

 When we believe we are sealed of the Spirit, Ephesians 1:13-14, which is equivalent to new birth.
 This is what was prophesied of, God would put His Spirit within us and give us a new heart.
 Now, as partakers of God's divine nature we are indebted to live according to the Spirit, not the flesh and its desires.
-We are to enter our reasonable service, Romans 12:1, so that the body of sin is put off and the new man of the Spirit is put on through being renewed of the spirit of our minds.
+We are to enter our reasonable service, Romans 12:1, so that the body of sin is put off and the new man of the Spirit is put on through being renewed of the "spirit" of our minds.
 We are guided into the truth by the Spirit, putting away pride and in meekness receiving the implanted word of God that has power to save our souls.

 For you did not receive a spirit of slavery leading back to fear, rather receiving a Spirit of adoption in whom cries out Abba Father!” – Romans 8:15